PM approves 2nd phase of locusts control plan to compensate affected farmers | Associated Press Of Pakistan

 In a briefing to him during his visit at National Locust Control Center (NLCC) here, the prime minister said the government would undertake every possible effort for locust control since it involved country’s food security.

-Federal ministers Syed Fakhar Imam, Asad Umar, Senator Shibli Faraz, Makhdoom Khusro Bakhtiar, Finance Advisor Dr. Abdul Hafeez Sheikh, Chief of the Army Staff General Qamar Javed Bajwa, SAPMs Lt.
-Gen. (R) Asim Saleem Bajwa and Dr. Shahbaz Gill, Chairman NDMA and senior officers attended the briefing.

-Chief Ministers of Punjab, Sindh and Khyber Pakhtunkhwa, and chief secretary of Balochistan participated via video link.

-Imran Khan said the locust attack combined with COVID-19 was a huge challenge for the Pakistan and emphasized a coordinated national response of federal and provincial governments and organisations to cope with the expected locust swarm to protect crops.
+Imran Khan said the locust attack combined with COVID-19 is a huge challenge for the Pakistan and emphasized a coordinated national response of federal and provincial governments and organizations to cope with the expected locust swarm to protect crops.

 The meeting was told that the first phase of the National Action Plan for Locust Control had been completed.